Skip to content

 87

 Double-blind, randomized, placebo-controlled crossover trial conducted at a single center in Brazil.
-The active magnesium arm included 22 children and adolescents with cystic fibrosis; all 22 were analyzed and there were no dropouts.

 Intervention

 Oral magnesium-glycine (magnesium amino acid chelate) was given at 300 mg/day once daily for 8 weeks, with a 4-week washout between crossover periods.
-The active regimen was compared with placebo in a double-blind trial.

 The trial was small, single-center, and limited to pediatric cystic fibrosis patients, which restricts generalizability.
-Each treatment period was short, so durability of benefit and longer-term safety were not established.
-The crossover design also limits inference beyond the studied conditions and time frame.

 BACKGROUND Magnesium is one of the most important minerals in the body.
 Although some studies reported that patients with cystic fibrosis (CF) lack magnesium, no international study has assessed the importance of oral magnesium supplementation in CF …